-High temperatures, frequent in the summer, can have a negative impact on the well-being and performance of the horse.
-Knowing the risks that stress thermal damage entails and how they can be reduced thus becomes fundamental.
+High temperatures, common in summer, can have a negative impact on the horse's well-being and performance.
+Knowing the risks that stress thermal causes and how these can be minimized thus becomes fundamental.

-The horse generates heat in the course of the most varied metabolic processes, in intestinal fermentation processes, as well as in muscle activity.
-The dissipation of the heat generated and thermoregulation in the horse is done through the vasodilation of the cutaneous vessels, sweating and the respiratory tract, by exhalation.
-High temperature conditions limit heat dissipation by vasodilation of skin vessels, while high relative humidity limits, in turn, sweat evaporation.
+The horse generates heat during various metabolic processes, intestinal fermentation processes, and muscular activity.
+The dissipation of the heat generated and thermoregulation in the horse is done through vasodilation of the cutaneous vessels, sweating and the respiratory tract, through exhalation.
+High temperature conditions limit the dissipation of heat through vasodilation of the cutaneous vessels, while high relative humidity limits, in turn, the evaporation of sweat.

 In circumstances where heat dissipation is not efficient, the increase in body temperature can become worrying and can even be fatal.
-Horses in intense training or competition, dehydrated, with large losses of electrolytes (through sweating) or unable to sweat (suffering from anhidrosis), are more susceptible to stress thermal.
+Horses undergoing intense training or competition, dehydrated, with large electrolyte losses (through sweating) or unable to sweat (suffering from anhidrosis), are more susceptible to stress thermal.

-What are the signs of stress heat on the horse?
+What are the signs of stress thermal in the horse?

-O stress Thermic may present as intense sweating or less than expected sweating, increased respiratory and heart rate, significant increase in rectal temperature, dry skin and signs of dehydration, weakness, depression, seizures and/or death.
+O stress Heatstroke may present as intense sweating or less sweating than expected, increased respiratory and heart rate, significant increase in rectal temperature, dry skin and signs of dehydration, weakness, depression, convulsions and/or death.

 How to prevent the stress thermal?

-We can minimize the horse's exposure to high temperatures by adequately ventilating the stables or, if the horses are in an extensive regime, providing shade or retreating to the stable during the day and going to the pasture at night.
+We can minimize the horse's exposure to high temperatures by adequately ventilating the stables or, if the horses are kept in extensive conditions, by providing shade or returning them to the stable during the day and going to the pasture at night.

-Working in periods of higher temperatures should be avoided.
-After physical exercise, the horse should be cooled down.
+Work during periods of higher temperatures should be avoided.
+After physical exercise, the horse should be allowed to cool down.

 Can nutrition be an ally?

 Nutrition can and should be an ally.
-The horse's permanent access to clean and fresh water must always be guaranteed.
+The horse should always have access to clean, fresh water.

-The use of a food with good digestibility, which contains heat-treated cereals (through flocculation or extrusion), allows the pre-cecal digestion of starch (digested in the small intestine), which results in less heat production, reserving the fermentative processes of the large intestine for the fibrous component of food.
+The use of a food with good digestibility, which contains heat-treated cereals (through flocculation or extrusion), allows pre-cecal digestion of starch (digested in the small intestine), which results in less heat production, reserving the fermentation processes of the large intestine for the fibrous component of the food.

 INTACOL FOODS

-In turn, the inclusion of salt (sodium chloride) in the daily diet, or the availability of salt rock, allows the horse to meet its needs in chloride and sodium and stimulates the intake of water, contributing to its hydration.
+In turn, the inclusion of salt (sodium chloride) in the daily diet, or the provision of rock salt, allows the horse to meet its chloride and sodium needs and stimulates water intake, contributing to its hydration.

-The use of an electrolyte supplement feed that allows the replacement of salts lost in sweat (chloride, sodium, potassium, magnesium and calcium) is particularly important in horses subject to intense activity and intense sweating.
-Electrolyte replacement is essential for hydroelectrolytic balance and for the most diverse physiological functions, including muscle contraction, contributing to greater resistance to exercise. stress thermal and for better performance.
+The use of a complementary food compounded with electrolytes that allows the replacement of salts lost in sweat (chloride, sodium, potassium, magnesium and calcium) is particularly important in horses subject to intense activity and accentuated sweating.
+The replacement of electrolytes is essential for the hydroelectrolytic balance and for the most diverse physiological functions, among them muscle contraction, contributing to greater resistance to stress thermal and for better performances.

 REHIDRAMAX

-Providing zinc, favoring an organic source (a chelate) that guarantees its preferential absorption, has also proved to be beneficial.
-In the cooling process, vasodilation of the cutaneous vessels causes a decrease in intestinal irrigation.
-This decrease can compromise the integrity of the intestinal barrier, with an increase in its permeability with the risks inherent to it (endotoxemia and associated problems, such as laminitis, for example).
+Providing zinc, prioritizing an organic source (a chelate) that guarantees its preferential absorption, has also proven beneficial.
+During the cooling process, vasodilation of the cutaneous vessels causes a decrease in intestinal irrigation.
+This decrease can compromise the integrity of the intestinal barrier, resulting in an increase in its permeability with the inherent risks (endotoxemia and associated problems, such as laminitis).

-The supply of zinc is positive, due to the protective effect of the epithelium that it promotes, contributing to the maintenance of the integrity of the intestinal barrier.
+The supply of zinc is positive, due to the protective effect it promotes on the epithelium, contributing to maintaining the integrity of the intestinal barrier.

 READ RELATED ARTICLES